 Is it time to panic?
 Not necessarily.
 Another closely monitored part of the yield curve has been the spread on three-month Treasury bills and 10-year notes, which started widening in March and only began to dip again in recent weeks.

 Real estate investors will still want to monitor the flattening of the yield curve closely.
 This is because banks borrow at short-term lending rates and then lend at long-term rates.
-As this spread narrows, some banks will curtail their lending, which threatens to bring real estate activity to a grinding halt.
+As this spread narrows, some banks will curtail their lending, which threatens to bring real estate activity to a halt.

 2. Skyrocketing oil prices